-With this benefit, the cost of the fourth night is deducted at the time you make your booking.
-So once you have the card and go to IHG’s website to make a booking, go through the process of making a four-night award booking, and before you click “confirm,” you should see that the cost of the fourth night is deducted.
+With this benefit, the cost of the fourth night is deducted at the time you make your award booking.
+Once you have the card and go to IHG’s website to make a booking, go through the process of making a four night award booking, and before you click “confirm,” you should see that the cost of the fourth night is deducted.

-If it isn’t, it’s probably because you haven’t had the card for long enough.
+If this isn’t displaying correctly for you, it’s probably because you haven’t had the card for long enough.
 It can take a few days for this benefit to kick in.

 This is great, since it means you only need enough points for the cost of three nights to make the booking.

 You can use this benefit an unlimited number of times, and can even use it for back-to-back stays (in other words, you can book eight consecutive nights at one hotel and get two nights free), or for multiple rooms at a hotel over the same nights.
 It’s also valid at Six Senses properties, which are slowly being integrated into the IHG Rewards Club program.

 The IHG Premier Card offers a fourth night free on awards, while the old IHG Select Card offers a 10% rebate when you redeem points (that benefit is capped at a total refund of 100,000 points per year).
 One common question has been whether these two benefits can be combined, assuming you have both cards.
 The answer is yes.

-The way I see it, the single biggest perk of this card is that it offers a free night certificate on the account anniversary every year.
+The way I see it, the single biggest perk of the IHG Premier Card is that it offers a free night certificate on the account anniversary every year.
 The IHG Select Card (no longer open to new applicants) also offers the same benefit.

-So can you actually get two anniversary free night certificates every year?
+Can you actually get two anniversary free night certificates every year?
 The answer is yes, assuming you have both cards.
-That’s a pretty cool perk, since it makes this useful not just for one-night stays, but also for longer stays.
+That’s a pretty cool perk, since it makes this useful not just for one night stays, but also for longer stays.
 If you and your spouse/friend each have both cards, that’s potentially four free night certificates per year.

-This is one benefit that disappoints me.
 The IHG Premier Card offers a 20% discount when you purchase points.
 Unfortunately, this isn’t valid when IHG is offering a discount on purchased points, which is when I would generally consider buying points.

 The IHG Premier Card offers a TSA Pre-Check or Global Entry fee credit once every four years.
 You can choose either one (in general Global Entry is a better option, since it automatically comes with TSA Pre-Check), and then the statement credit will automatically post within 24 hours of the eligible purchase appearing on your account.

 Note that all that matters is that the fee is charged to your card, so if you already have a Global Entry or TSA Pre-Check membership, you can use this for a friend or family member.

-Just for having the IHG Premier Card you get Platinum status for as long as you have the card.
+Just for having the IHG Premier Card, you get Platinum status with IHG.
 This will post to your account automatically, and that’s determined based on having the correct IHG Rewards Club number linked to your account.

-While the status will post within 6-8 weeks, in practice it usually posts much faster than that.
+While the terms state that the status will post within six to eight weeks, in practice, it usually posts much faster than that.

 The IHG Premier Card is an all-around worthwhile card.
 Between the Platinum status, fourth night free on awards, and an annual free night, I’d say this card is well worth getting if you’re eligible, even if you’re not otherwise an IHG loyalist.
 That’s especially true with the current bonus, which is excellent.